Child Adjustment To School: How Long Does It Take and How To Help Your Kid

 1. The problem of getting up in the morning

-In the early days of school, especially if the child liked it, he or she wakes up without any difficulties.
-Over time, the first interest in the school becomes dull, the routine begins, so the process of awakening may not be so simple.
-Often in the morning right before the school the child experiences hysteria.
-One of the ways of a harmonious way out of this problem is “gradual awakening”.
-This means that the child should not be woken up abruptly, but gradually, with a temporary supply that will allow him to «soak» in bed.
+In the early days of school, waking tends to be without any difficulties.
+Over time, as the initial interest and excitement wears off and the routine begins, waking up can become a bit more difficult.
+Often in the morning right before school, the child experiences hysteria and separation anxiety—especially younger kids.
+One of the harmonious ways out of this problem is “gradual awakening”.
+This means that the child should not be woken up abruptly, but gradually, and gently, allowing them to rest in bed.

 2. “Alex has it, so I want it too!”

 New school-goers often communicate with peers while adapting to school life.
 There is a high probability that a kid can see another boy/girl with a beautiful backpack and a cool iPhone and desire the same.